Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 <span style="color:#0099cc">**STARSHIFTERS**</span>
-First voyagers of dreams, oneironauts of the oververse, were calling themselves as **Starshifters**, being a secret organisation established by **Xaine**, the first and the only physical oneironaut known to Baedoor universe by far.
+First voyagers of dreams, oneironauts of the oververse, were calling themselves as **Starshifters**, being a secret organisation established by [Xaine](/Loreum/Topics/Characters/List/Xaine.md), the first and the only physical oneironaut known to Baedoor universe by far.
 He cared a lot about spreading information on true structure of reality, so Starshifters are known to be precisely selected people, wise enough to read and expand notes left by Xaine before he left Baedoor universe again.